See more at Seymour and save with a 2020 multipack.

 Bring sunscreen, buy a beer and wear your ear plugs.
 Once we pierce the Yabba's ocker veneer, you better be ready for the explosive brutality pent up inside.

-Winner of the 2018 Griffin Award, Prima Facie is an indictment of the Australian legal system’s failure to provide reliable pathways to justice for women in rape, sexual assault or harassment cases.
-It’s a work of fiction, but one that could have been ripped from the headlines of any paper, any day of the week, so common you could cry.
+Winner of the 2018 Griffin Award, Prima Facie is an indictment of the Australian legal system’s failure to provide reliable pathways to justice for women in sexual assault or harassment cases.

-Sheridan Harbridge stars as Tessa—a criminal lawyer at the top of her game who knows the law permits no room for emotion.
-To win, you just need to believe in the rules.
-And Tessa loves to win, even when defending clients accused of sexual assault.
-Her court-ordained duty trumps her feminism.
-But when she finds herself on the other side of the bar, Tessa is forced into the shadows of doubt she’s so ruthlessly cast over other women.
+Sheridan Harbridge stars as Tessa—a criminal lawyer who loves to win, even when defending clients accused of sexual assault.
+But when she finds herself on the other side of the bar, Tessa is forced into the shadows of doubt she's so ruthlessly cast over other women.

-Turning Sydney’s courts of law into a different kind of stage, Suzie Miller’s (Sunset Strip, Caress/Ache) taut, rapid-fire and gripping one-woman show exposes the shortcomings of a patriarchal justice system where it’s her word against his.
+Turning Sydney's courts of law into a different kind of stage, Suzie Miller's (Sunset Strip, Caress/Ache) gripping one-woman show exposes the shortcomings of a patriarchal justice system where it's her word against his.
+Maybe we need a new system.

-Told through a series of vignettes spanning the 1980s to present, Usual Girls is a blisteringly honest account of the painful, wondrous transition from girlhood to womanhood.
+Told through a series of vignettes spanning the 1980s to present, Usual Girls is a blisteringly honest account of the transition from girlhood to womanhood.

-Raw, refreshing and profoundly relevant, Green Door Theatre Company’s Australian premiere production of Usual Girls explores how women are shaped and shamed by men, and presents an incisive challenge to the way we perceive and co-opt female sexuality.
+Raw, refreshing and profoundly relevant, Usual Girls explores how women are shaped and shamed by men, and presents an incisive challenge to the way we perceive and co-opt female sexuality.

 After the disastrous premiere of his first symphony, the young Rachmaninoff suffers from writer's block.
 He begins daily sessions with a therapeutic hypnotist in an effort to overcome depression and return to composing.

-Featuring a rapturously eclectic score from three-time Tony Award nominee Dave Malloy inspired by the music of Rachmaninoff, and with a stellar Australian cast helmed by a high-octane creative team, Preludes will take you on an unforgettable and head-tripping journey into the psyche of the artist.
+With a stellar Australian cast and helmed by a high-octane creative team, Preludes will take you on an unforgettable, head-tripping journey into the psyche of the artist.